Soledad Miranda

 Nightmares Come at Night

 Click here for a synopsis, pictures, and video from Nightmares Come at Night and here to find it on IMDB.
-This movie is available on DVD and is for sale in the store.
+This movie is available on DVD and Blu-Ray.

 Soledad fans should see it because: Her part is small, but very upbeat for a Franco movie.
 She looks great!